dynamicallocation/DistributedProgramming/README.md

 ## Gradle Compliant

 ### Instructions
-### The program itself if gradle Compliant.
-However due to some bugs is slightly different.
+### The program itself is gradle Compliant.
+However due to some bugs running it is slightly different.
 ### To run the program through gradle locate and change into the directory labeled "untitled"
 ### After which enter the following command ./gradlew run --console=plain
 ### This will circumvent a bug caused with the gradle loading icon hanging when the program is already fully functional